WojciechZankowski/iextrading4j-hist/README.md

 ## Sample

-To run samples it is required to have pcap library (e.g. Npcap or WinPcap) installed on computer.
+To run samples it is required to have pcap library (Npcap recommended) installed on computer.

 ### TOPS